-Seminars, information sessions and support group meetings at Harper are so numerous that it is virtually impossible to list them all in this semester's datebook.
-If you have educational or personal concerns you'd like help with, please check the datebook listings first, then ask at a Student Development Center-there may be a session already scheduled that is just what you're looking for.
+Seminars, information sessions and support group meetings at Harper are so numerous that it is virtually impossible to list them all in this year's Datebook.
+If you have educational or personal concerns you'd like help with, please check the Datebook listings first, then ask at a Student Development Center-there may be a session already scheduled that is just what you're looking for.